matrix-org/matrix.org/content/docs/technical/_index.md

 communities appear as native users on Matrix, and ideally the other way around on the third-party platform as well.

+- The users created on the Matrix side by the bridge to mimic users on the third-party platform are called `ghosts`.
+- The users created on the third-party platform by the bridge to mimic Matrix users are called `puppets`.

+{{ figure(
+    img="./bridge.svg",
+    caption="A schema of a room bridged between matrix.org and slack.com") }}

 To do so, the bridge needs to be able to create and impersonate users on Matrix, and to control rooms as well.
 In order to limit the risks of abuse, bridges can be limited to controlling a namespace.